 Bali is one of the most popular destinations in Indonesia; it’s 600 miles east of the Nation’s capital, Jakarta.
 It is also part of the Sunda Islands (a group of Indonesian Islands that form a volcanic arc.)
 Here’s a fun fact, it’s about 1000 miles North of Australia.

-The peaceful Island of Bali is located in the southern hemisphere, which places it right below the equator.
-It’s straddled between Indonesian Islands Lombok and Java, with neighbouring Islands considered to be part of Bali (but are not) the Gili Islands, Nusa Dua and Lombok.
+The peaceful island of Bali is located in the southern hemisphere, which places it right below the equator.
+It’s straddled between the Indonesian Islands Lombok and Java, with neighboring Islands considered to be part of Bali (but are not) the Gili Islands, Nusa Dua, and Lombok.

-The Island of Bali doesn’t just promise a lovely view, but offers thrilling drop-offs, volcanic sea beds and wrecks from the second worlds war.
+The Island of Bali doesn’t just promise a lovely view but also offers thrilling drop-offs, volcanic sea beds, and wrecks from the second world war.
 It’s unarguably one of the most beautiful open water diving sites in the world.
 No doubt, Bali is gorgeous and has large amazing waters, yes, but what are the best diving sites to explore on this homely Island?
 Let us find out.

 1. Gili Islands

-Gili Islands is located off Lombok Island; a quiet Island with bubbling nightlife that encourages tourists to simply relax, let loose and of course, scuba dive.
-The beaches welcome you with white sands and crystal-clear waters that make snorkelling and diving a thrill.
+Gili Islands has located off Lombok Island; a quiet Island with bubbling nightlife that encourages tourists to simply relax, let loose and of course, and try their hands at night diving.
+The beaches welcome you with white sands and crystal-clear waters that make snorkeling and diving a thrill.

 On the West of the Gili Islands, you’ll find one of the best dive sites.
 There are so many large marine species like reef sharks, green turtles and if you’re lucky, rays.
 Also, there’s so much marine biodiversity in the water and around the Island.
 Since there are about 25 dive sites on the Island, there are sites suitable for beginners and professionals alike.
 However, each diver requires the necessary certification before being allowed to dive at the site.